 There are several variations on how cache coherence is implemented in practice.
 Using snooping, each CPU's cache controller watches for activity on a shared bus, and either intervenes in other caches, or modifies the state of its own if necessary.
 The MESI protocol is designed to reduce the need for snooping, because once a block is marked exclusive in a cache, the owner need not broadcast any actions on that block.
 It must however react if any other cache broadcasts an action.
 Let's examine in detail how the MESI protocol works in a variety of scenarios (from the point of view of a specific block in one cache - see Figure 5.1).
 In each case, assume that a miss results in initiating a read from main memory, and this is aborted if another cache has a copy.
-If 1 other cache has a copy on the bus.
+If 1 other cache has a copy, it puts it on the bus for the requester; if it's shared, the owners race to put a copy on the bus.

 - read

 - hit no action

-- miss state currently I
+- - miss - state currently I

 - no copy (no other cache responds to snoop) state $\rightarrow E$